Staff Guidance for Conducting Shareholder Meetings in Light of COVID-19 Concerns

 To the extent an issuer plans to conduct a “virtual” or “hybrid” meeting, the staff expects the issuer to notify its shareholders, intermediaries in the proxy process, and other market participants of such plans in a timely manner and disclose clear directions as to the logistical details of the “virtual” or “hybrid” meeting, including how shareholders can remotely access, participate in, and vote at such meeting.
 For issuers that have not yet filed and delivered their definitive proxy materials, such disclosures should be in the definitive proxy statement and other soliciting materials.
 Issuers that have already filed and mailed their definitive proxy materials would not need to mail additional soliciting materials (including new proxy cards) solely for the purpose of switching to a “virtual” or “hybrid” meeting if they follow the steps described above for announcing a change in the meeting date, time, or location.

 Exchange Act Rule 14a-8(h) requires shareholder proponents, or their representatives, to appear and present their proposals at the annual meeting.
-In light of the possible difficulties for shareholder proponents to attend annual meetings in person to present their proposals, the staff encourages issuers, to the extent feasible under state law, to provide shareholder proponents or their representatives with the ability to present their proposals through alternative means, such as by phone, during the 2020 proxy season.
+In light of the possible difficulties for shareholder proponents to attend annual meetings in person to present their proposals, the staff encourages issuers, to the extent feasible under state law, to provide shareholder proponents or their representatives with the ability to present their proposals through alternative means, such as by phone, during the 2020, 2021, and 2022 proxy seasons.

 Furthermore, to the extent a shareholder proponent or representative is not able to attend the annual meeting and present the proposal due to the inability to travel or other hardships related to COVID-19, the staff would consider this to be “good cause” under Rule 14a-8(h) should issuers assert Rule 14a-8(h)(3) as a basis to exclude a proposal submitted by the shareholder proponent for any meetings held in the following two calendar years.

-The guidance represents only the views of the staff of the Division of Corporation Finance and the Division of Investment Management and has no legal force or effect.
-These views do not alter or amend applicable law and create no new or additional obligations for any person.
-This guidance is not a rule, regulation, or statement of the Securities and Exchange Commission and the Commission has neither approved nor disapproved its contents.
-This guidance also does not address any procedural, notice, or other requirements with respect to annual meetings under applicable state law, issuer governing documents, or exchange listing standards.
+The statement represents the views of the staff of the Division of Corporation Finance and the Division of Investment Management.
+It is not a rule, regulation, or statement of the Securities and Exchange Commission (Commission).
+The Commission has neither approved nor disapproved its content.
+This statement, like all staff statements, has no legal force or effect: it does not alter or amend applicable law, and it creates no new or additional obligations for any person.
+This statement also does not address any procedural, notice, or other requirements with respect to shareholder meetings under applicable state law, issuer governing documents, or exchange listing standards.